The current Board members and their term years are listed:

 Individuals interested in learning more about the League are welcome to join committee meetings.
 This is a great way to be introduced to the League and its activities.
 Please check the calendar for any and all committees that interest you.

 This Committee is newly launched in the 2017-18 year.
 Initial plans call for observing Chicago City Council and its Finance Committee, investigating the quantity and quality of information on the city's website, and understanding the city's budget process with an eye towards improving its transparency and accessibility.
 The Committee will review both current League positions as well as state statutes under which the city must operate.

 Cathy Potkay, Chair

-The Communications Committee spreads the word about Chicago League news and events, both to members and the public.
+The Communications Committee spreads the word about the Chicago League news and events, both to members and the public.
 Committee members assist with social media posts, website updates and email communications.
 The Committee would like to expand into video recording, too.
 If you like to tweet, post, write or take pictures, this could be the group for you.

 Cook County and MWRD Governance

 Members interested in these government bodies can participate in the LWV Cook County Budget and Structure Interest Group.

 Members interested in criminal justice can participate in the LWV Cook County Criminal Justice Interest Group.

 The Education Committee monitors issues related to education policy and public education financing in the city of Chicago and in Springfield.
 The fiscal concerns of the Chicago Public Schools System and its oversight and accountability are just some of the Committee's current topics of interest.
 Given the significant interest in education expressed by members, the Education Committee has formed two groups to accommodate schedules, with daytime and evening meetings.

 This Committee investigates matters of public environmental health policy.
 How will Chicago honor its commitments under the Paris Agreement, as Mayor Emanuel has pledged?
 What is the City doing to address heavy metal contaminants, such as lead and manganese?
 Join the committee to help develop League positions on these and other environmental topics.